AztecProtocol/aztec-packages/boxes/README.md

 Because of the CI/CD nature of the monorepo, every box is tested against every merge on master.
 This drastically reduces their maintenance cost.
 Thus, some scripting is needed to make sure the user gets a working repository after "unboxing".

 Most of the logic is in the `bin.js` file, where `commander` commands stuff.
-Here's a brief description on what the script exactly does:
+The script does the following:

 - Prompts the user for options and commands
 - Inits some global variables such as a logger, a getter for the github repositories, the latest stable versions and tags, etc